me-aswin/me-aswin/README.md

 - 🔭 I’m currently working on Ust Global
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on projects
-- 🤔 I’m looking for help with coding
+- 🤔 I’m looking for help with coding on Python and R
 - 💬 Ask me about travel
 - 📫 How to reach me: aswina984@gmail.com
 - 😄 Pronouns: He/His